-- (1) Member of the Audit Committee. - (2) Member of the Governance and Nominating Committee. - (3) Member of the Human Resources and Compensation Committee. - (4) Member of the Pension Committee. - (5) Member of the Environmental and Health & Safety Committee. - (6) Mr. Edwards has served as a Corporate Director and Investor from December 2015 to the present.
-Prior thereto, Mr. Edwards was the President of EDCO Financial Holdings Ltd., a private consulting and management company. - (7) Mr. Underwood was appointed President and Chief Executive Officer of the Corporation January 1, 2015.
-Mr. Underwood previously served as President of the Corporation, and prior to that was the Vice President, European Operations of the Corporation.
-Mr. Underwood was appointed by the Board as a director of the Corporation on March 20, 2015. - (8) Mr. Gowan was a director of a private company and resigned effective November 29, 2015.
-The company was ordered into receivership on December 21, 2015 pursuant to an order of the Ontario Superior Court of Justice. - (9) Mr. Somerville was appointed President of Kerr Industries Limited effective February 22, 2016.
-Mr. Somerville was Co-President of Spectrum Capital Partners Inc. from 2012 to 2016. - Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
+(1) Member of the Audit Committee.

+(2) Member of the Governance and Nominating Committee.

+(3) Member of the Human Resources and Compensation Committee.

+(4) Member of the Pension Committee.

+(5) Member of the Environmental and Health & Safety Committee.

+(6) Mr. Gowan was a director of a private company and resigned effective November 29, 2015.
+The company was ordered into receivership on December 21, 2015 pursuant to an order of the Ontario Superior Court of Justice.

+(7) Mr. Somerville was appointed President of Kerr Industries Limited effective February 22, 2016.
+Mr. Somerville was Co-President of Spectrum Capital Partners Inc. from 2012 to 2016.

+(8) Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
 The company and its subsidiaries filed on May 28, 2015 voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Alabama.
 On May 7, 2015 and on May 8, 2015, the Alberta Securities Commission and British Columbia Securities Commission, respectively, issued cease trade orders in connection with the CanAm Coal Corporation's failure to file its audited consolidated financial statements for the year-ended December 31, 2014 and its related management discussion and analysis and management certifications.
 On May 7, 2015 the shares of CanAm Coal Corporation were suspended from trading on the TSX Venture Exchange for failure to meet continued listing requirements.

-Executive Officer's Name and Province/State and Country of Residence Office Held Principal Occupation PHILLIP C. UNDERWOOD (1) Ontario, Canada President and Chief Executive Officer President and Chief Executive Officer, Magellan Aerospace Corporation ELENA M. MILANTONI (2) Ontario, Canada Chief Financial Officer Chief Financial Officer, Magellan Aerospace Corporation MARK ALLCOCK (3) Ontario, Canada Vice President, Information Technology, and Transformation Vice President, Information Technology, and Transformation Magellan Aerospace Corporation JO-ANN C. BALL Ontario, Canada Vice President, Human Resources Vice President, Human Resources, Magellan Aerospace Corporation KAREN YOSHIKI- GRAVELSINS Ontario, Canada Vice President, Corporate Stewardship and Operational Excellence Vice President, Corporate Stewardship and Operational Excellence, Magellan Aerospace Corporation HAYDN R. MARTIN (4) Poole, United Kingdom Vice President, Business Development, Marketing and Contracts Vice President, Business Development, Marketing and Contracts, Magellan Aerospace Corporation CRAIG A. VAUGHAN (5) Ontario, Canada Corporate Secretary Corporate Secretary, Magellan Aerospace Corporation
+Executive Officer's Name and Province/State and Country of Residence Office Held Principal Occupation PHILLIP C. UNDERWOOD Ontario, Canada President and Chief Executive Officer President and Chief Executive Officer, Magellan Aerospace Corporation ELENA M. MILANTONI (1) Ontario, Canada Chief Financial Officer Chief Financial Officer, Magellan Aerospace Corporation MARK ALLCOCK (2) Ontario, Canada Vice President, Information Technology, and Transformation Vice President, Information Technology, and Transformation Magellan Aerospace Corporation JO-ANN C. BALL Ontario, Canada Vice President, Human Resources Vice President, Human Resources, Magellan Aerospace Corporation KAREN YOSHIKI- GRAVELSINS Ontario, Canada Vice President, Corporate Stewardship and Operational Excellence Vice President, Corporate Stewardship and Operational Excellence, Magellan Aerospace Corporation HAYDN R. MARTIN (3) Poole, United Kingdom Vice President, Business Development, Marketing and Contracts Vice President, Business Development, Marketing and Contracts, Magellan Aerospace Corporation CRAIG A. VAUGHAN (4) Ontario, Canada Corporate Secretary Corporate Secretary, Magellan Aerospace Corporation